nfuchs-DSC/Obsidian-for-Researchers/hands-on-exercises/03_Create_your_Daily_Workflow.md

 4. **Settings** → go to **Daily notes** → set **New file location** to "DAILY NOTE" → set **Template file location** to "TEMPLATES/Template_Daily Note" (*This is the path to the template you just created.*)

 ## Check that everything is working
 *Now you finished all settings for your daily workflow.
-Check if everythings works quite well.* **Go to you vault and click on the left sidebar on the calendar icon (daily note).
+Check if everythings works quite well.* **Go to your vault and click on the left sidebar on the calendar icon (daily note).
 Then a note with the template should open with the today date.** *In the next manual there are some tips how you can use the daily note in your workflow.*

 ## Note
 There are documentations available for the *Community Plugins* and pre-installed *Core Plugins*.
 On these pages, you'll find all the features that come with each plugin.
 To reduce complexity, this guide only describes a small portion of the possibilities you have with the plugins.
 However, if you want to know more or have specific questions, you can read the documentations.